 Malta and Gozo have three sites considered world heritage by the UNESCO (United Nations Educational, Scientific and Cultural Organization), which is remarkable, since the archipelago is so small.
 This means you can see all of the properties even in a short visit to Malta.
-Malta UNESCO World Heritage sites are unique and offer a great cultural experience while knowing more about the country’s interesting historical background.
+Malta UNESCO World Heritage sites are unique and offer a great cultural experience while knowing more about the historical sites in Malta background.

 City of Valletta (1980)

 The city of Valleta (capital of Malta) has one of the most concentrated historic areas in the world: 320 monuments in 55 ha.
 Another feature that makes Valletta a unique place is that no important modifications have been made since 1798, when the Knights of St. John left.

 The fortified city of Valletta, built in a peninsula high above the sea level to be more protected from invasions, couldn’t help be ruled by Phoenicians, Greeks, Carthaginians, Romans, Byzantines, Arabs and the Order of the Knights of St John.
 Despite its ancient history, the capital of Malta is essentially a creation of the late Renaissance with a uniform urban plan inspired by neo-Platonic principles, fortified bastioned walls built around the natural site and the construction of magnificent monuments in strategically chosen locations.

 Photo of the old quarters of Valletta, Malta

 In fact, it was only after the great siege of Malta, in 1565, that the new city was imagined in an orthogonal urban plan by the Italian engineer Francesco Laparelli of Cortona, inspired by architectural principles of the Italian Renaissance combined with techniques of contemporary city-planning and aesthetic considerations of urban theorists.